AIOS: LLM Agent Operating System: Introduction

-To mitigate the limitations of deploying and running LLM-based agents, we introduce AIOS, an architecture designed to serve LLM-based agents more efficiently.
-Our contributions can be summarized in four parts.
+To mitigate above-mentioned limitations, we introduce AIOS, an architecture designed to serve LLM-based agents more efficiently.
+Our contributions are as below.

-$\circ$\; \textbf{\textit{New Agent-serving Architecture.}} We introduce AIOS, a novel architecture for serving LLM-based agents.
-This architecture divides agent applications and their accessible resources such as LLMs and tools into distinct layers, i.e., the application layer and the kernel layer.
-This separation enables more systematic resource management, efficiency optimization, and safety enhancement.
+$\circ$\; \textbf{\textit{New Agent-serving Architecture.}} We introduce AIOS, a novel LLM-based agent serving architecture.
+AIOS divides agent applications and resources for agents such as LLMs and tools into distinct layers, i.e., the application layer and the kernel layer.
+This separation facilitates systematic resource management, efficiency optimization, and safety enhancement.

-$\circ$\; \textbf{\textit{AIOS Kernel Design and Implementation.}} At the core of AIOS, we design and implement an AIOS kernel.
-In this kernel, agent primitives are designed to decompose LLM-related queries into sub execution units to enhance concurrency.
-To orchestrate the execution of these agent primitives, we develop an agent scheduler for scheduling and dispatching primitives to appropriate execution modules.
-Additionally, we implement memory, storage, and tool managers, along with the LLM core(s), to handle the execution of dispatched primitives.
-To prevent long-context requests consuming the LLM resource, we design a context manager to handle context interruptions and recoveries in the LLM core(s), especially in long-context scenarios.
-Moreover, an access manager is implemented to verify agent access rights before executing operations.
+$\circ$\; \textbf{\textit{AIOS Kernel Design and Implementation.}} At the core of AIOS, we design and implement an AIOS kernel to encapsulate resource management abstractions.
+In this kernel, agent queries are decomposed into sub execution units (i.e., AIOS syscalls) to facilitate parallelism.
+We design an agent scheduler to orchestrate syscall execution across modules, while memory, storage, and tool managers and the LLM core are responsible for handling dispatched syscalls.
+We also design the context manager to handle context interruption and design the access manager to verify agent operations to ensure the reliability of the AIOS kernel.

-$\circ$\; \textbf{\textit{AIOS-Agent SDK Development.}} We develop the AIOS-Agent SDK, which provides a higher level abstraction of kernel functionalities, allowing developers to focus on application logic and higher-level functionalities without being burdened by the implementation details in the kernel.
+$\circ$\; \textbf{\textit{AIOS SDK Development.}} We develop the AIOS SDK, which provides a higher level abstraction of kernel functionalities, allowing developers to focus on application logic and higher-level functionalities without being burdened by complicated kernel details.